Sugary drinks are any beverages that contain added sugar and are high in calories. This includes:

 Learn more: Sugar Water Gets a Facelift

-- Sugary drinks are available everywhere: corner stores, vending machines, restaurants, pharmacies, cafeterias, and workplaces (even in hospitals and doctors' offices).
+- Sugary drinks are available everywhere: corner stores, vending machines, restaurants, pharmacies, cafeterias, workplaces, and even hospitals and doctors' offices.

 - Portion sizes have become larger and larger, so that instead of buying an 8-ounce bottle, we are now buying 44-ounce Big Gulps!

-Learn more: Beverage Intake in the United States
+Learn more: Beverage Consumption in the United States

 - As we drink more sugary drinks and drink them at an earlier age, we get used to foods that are very sweet.
 This can make less-sweet foods and beverages taste less appealing.

 One 20-ounce soda (the size of plastic bottles usually sold in vending machines) has 240 calories.
 All these empty calories lead to weight gain.